 A different Britain

-In 1975, photographer David Hoffman documented life on the landmark estate, capturing not just the Barbican Estate still in development, but also a very different Britain.
+In 1975, photographer David Hoffman documented life on the landmark estate, capturing not just the Barbican Estate still in development but also a very different Britain.
 David wanted to document the drastic changes to the city’s landscape.
-The shops, cafes, and places that he and his friends were familiar with were being bulldozed and replaced with developments that are unaffordable and out of reach for them.
+The shops, cafes, and places that he and his friends were familiar with were being bulldozed and replaced with developments that were unaffordable and out of reach for them.

 Photo © David Hoffman.